Dynasty

 Shang (1766 – c.1040BCE)

 Excavations have confirmed descriptions in ancient Chinese literature of a highly developed culture.
-In addition to developing a writing system still in use today, the Shang created a lunar calendar consisting of twelve months of 30 days each.
+In addition to developing a writing system still in use today, the Shang created a lunar calendar of twelve months of 30 days each.
 The Shang were distinguished by an aristocratic government, great artistry in bronze, an agricultural economy, and armies of thousands whose commanders rode in chariots.

 Zhou (c.1040 – 256BCE)

 The nomadic Zhou people from northwestern China overthrew the Shang kings.
-The Zhou developed a feudal society in China, but slowly lost power to local warlords.
+The Zhou developed a feudal society in China but slowly lost power to local warlords.

 The Age of Warring States (c.481- 221BCE)